isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Using `std::unique_ptr` is the simplest way to avoid leaks.
-It is reliable, it makes the type system do much of the work to validate ownership safety, it increases readability, and it has zero or near zero runtime cost.
+It is reliable, it makes the type system do much of the work to validate ownership safety, it increases readability, and it has zero or near zero run-time cost.

 ##### Example